jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/anti-resume-2018.md

 You might say, _"What!
 Frameworks are the ones that make us do our work easily and fast!
 Why are you saying that being an expert on frameworks is not important?"_

 Wait!...
 I am not saying that being an expert on frameworks is not important.
 What I am trying to say is that, in programming, there are more important things to focus on than being an expert on frameworks, such as separating the business rules from the other parts of the system.
+The business rules in a system are not googleable, so I believe that it is very important to separate them so that it will be very easy to locate them when fixing bugs.

+(I intend to someday become an expert on some frameworks of course.)

+You might ask, _"What is my excuse for not being an expert on frameworks?"_

+...
+My excuse is this statement from "The Magic of Thinking Big", which I read ten years ago
+<sup id="footnote-indicator-1">[[1]](#footnote-1)</sup>:

+> "It is more important to use your mind to think than use it as a warehouse for facts."
+<br /><br />
+> "The ability to know how to get information is more important than using the mind as a garage for facts"

+Today, we already have [the] google [serach engine] which can serve as our garage for facts.
+We have StackOverflow too!
+And we have documentations for the frameworks we are using.

 ### I have almost no knowledge about software security